Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: L2 Harmonic Forms and Compactly Supported Cohomology

-The third equality above is a simple estimate from $\int f/z dz=1$.
-If $[\alpha] \neq 0$ in $\mathcal{H}^1(M)$, one of the components of the closed surface dual to $\alpha$ must have genus at least $2$, as there are no essential spheres or essential tori.
-For non-compact properly embedded incompressible surfaces, we will show they are dual to $1$-forms with infinite $L^2$ norm.
-We also need an asymptotic control on the $L^2$ harmonic $1$-forms that is developed in \cite{mpHodgeHyp}.
-We reformulate their Theorem 4.12 into the one we need: \begin{theorem} If $\alpha \in \lh$, then on a neighborhood of a rank-$2$ cusp $\alpha = \phi+\beta dz$ where
+The third equality above is a simple estimate following from $\int f/z \, dz=1$.
+Thus if $[\alpha] \neq 0$ in $\mathcal{H}^1(M)$, one of the components of the closed surface dual to $\alpha$ must have genus at least $2$, as there are no essential spheres or essential tori.
+We now use the isomorphism in \Cref{fmaIma} to obtain a Fourier series expansion of $\alpha$ inside a cusp neighborhood $\C$.
+By composing with an isometry if necessary, we can assume that a component $\widetilde{\C}$ of the cover of $\C$ in $\Hy$ is given by $\tilde{\C}=\{(x, y, z)|z \geq \sqrt{2}\}$.
+The boundary torus $\T = \partial \C$ is lifted to $z=\sqrt{2}$ and inherits an intrinsic flat metric.
+The fact that $\alpha \in \lh$ is cohomologous in $H^1$ to the image of the inclusion map of $\phi \in H^1_0$ implies $\alpha = df$ on $\C$.
+Moreover, we take advantage of the warped product structure of the cusp.
+Let $K_j(\cdot)$ denote the modified Bessel functions \cite{asMathFunctionsFormula} and $\psi_i$ the $i$-th eigenfunction of $\Delta$ on the torus $\T$ with nonzero eigenvalue $-\lambda_i^2$ ($\lambda_0=0$). \begin{lem} Let $\alpha$ be an $L^2$ harmonic $1$-form.
+Then restricted to a cusp neighborhood $\C$, there exists a harmonic function $f$ such that